shaojiawei07/VL-VFE/Examples/README.md

+# Examples

+We provides 4 pretrained models as examples.

 ## The number of activated dimensions and error rate as a function of the channel PSNR on the MNIST dataset.
 <div align="center">